A Punter’s Perspective

 And when the chorus came around again, the audience was palpably and visibly leaning forward ready for another dose, only this time with some comedically-timed sight gags that may have had the crowd in the Budawang turning around and wondering what the hell was going on outside.

 As for the ‘Wish I Was There’ event of the weekend, that would have to go to Sunday night in the Session Bar.
-I’d turned in for one of many early nights, but the stories and social media buzz during and after the night and early morning were electric, proving again a belief I’ve held for a couple of years: brass is definitely the new black.
+I’d turned in for an early night, but the stories and social media buzz during and after the night and early morning were electric, proving again a belief I’ve held for a couple of years: brass is definitely the new black.

 The force was strong in these ones, and as I walked through the Session Bar at 7am on Monday, I counted three separate groups still going stro….. er, still going.